“An adult who plays is a child who has survived.”

 The “white book” was the second English edition three years after the “black book” fiasco.
 By now I am quite proud of it, it is quite self-contained and exhaustive about the Hobby.
 But from my perspective it is becoming slowly obsolete with no mention of the current trends and times… it does not mention LITTLE WARS TV for example (podcasts!), neither my current passion for the ACW in Baccus 6mm with Baccus and Leven scenery (renewed interest for a period).
 And some other collateral interests like the NWF, North of Africa Colonial French, LBH, Second Punic War -“counters” for a board game- Death Ride in the FPW etc. But this Blog hopefully makes up for it.
 In fact it complements the second edition in English nicely enough as an update.

-As it is, I first wrote the book in Spanish (Second edition also still available in amazon) because I was born in Spain and that was my first language.
+As it is, I first wrote the book in Spanish because I was born in Spain and that was my first language.

-In fact I thought this “blog” would be useful because I can edit, add, reorder or delete!- and post the link to the blog in FB or twitter, so if someone is interested he or she gets the update for free, it has not increased the sales of my auto edited books, and I will never get back the time and money invested i… but I am having a lot of fun… started in December 2019 the blog has had 18.900 visitors and 92.000 visits… (counting robots in them visits, and from 133 different countries… ) not bad as a whole for such a minority interest!
+In fact I thought this “blog” would be useful because I can edit, add, reorder or delete!- and post the link to the blog in FB or twitter.
+I am having a lot of fun… started in December 2019 the blog has had 20.000 visitors and 98.000 visits… (counting robots in them visits, and from 134 different countries… ) not bad as a whole for such a minority interest!

 I once (quite recently) started a more orthodox Blog in one of the Posts but I did not liked much the result… I was giving away too much personal thoughts and snipets of me you do not need to know at all… after all I am quite an introvert person and would not like to publish a Diary at all…